even4void/aliquote/content/post/lisp-qr-regression.md

                                     '(12 2)))
 ```

 The instruction `(magicl:qr *X*)` should return the two matrices $Q$ and $R$ discussed above.
-We can use built-in facilities to compute $\bar y$, but solving $Rx = \bar y$ requires to write a back substitution procedure since there is no real MATLAB-like "solve" procedure available in magicl.
+We can use built-in facilities to compute $\bar y$, but solving $Rx = \bar y$ requires to write a back substitution procedure since there is no real MATLAB-like "solve" procedure available in magicl, as noted on this [HN thread](https://news.ycombinator.com/item?id=26065511).
 Fortunately, there's one available on Rosetta:

 ```lisp
 (defun solve-upper-triangular (R b)